Dickinson Blog for ENGL 222

 Figure 6: Degradation of back cover of “Gospel Hymns Combined,” 1890.

-That being said, the lack of conservation or restoration efforts on the book does not diminish its historical value, nor its subjective value.
+However, the lack of conservation or restoration efforts on the book does not diminish its historical value, nor its subjective value.
 While the written text has had no impact on American culture in a broad sense, it could have played in the life of George Allan’s father as well as the children who could have been handling the book during Sunday school.
-Dr. Allan mentioned that when his father passed away, his library was left to be divvied up between George Allan and his siblings.
+Dr. Allan mentioned that his father divvied up his library after he passed away between George Allan and his siblings.
 Among the books that he acquired, Dr. Allan donated a large portion of them to the Dickinson Archives, “Gospel Hymns Combined” presumably among them.

 References